 For winning the award, Williams receives $20,000 toward his favorite charity.

-.
-“It is quite an accomplishment and one that is well-deserved.
+"It is a tremendous honor that Madieu has been named the Walter Payton NFL Man of the Year," said Vikings coach Leslie Frazier, who also coached Williams with the Cincinnati Bengals.
+"It is quite an accomplishment and one that is well-deserved.
 Madieu is a person that cares about people.
 He is not your prototypical pro athlete by any means.
 The fact that he is still taking trips and helping others that are less fortunate says a lot about Madieu.
 He has no other motivation other than to see someone else's life become better than what it currently is.
 He is a rare person."